The Only Apartment Moving Checklist You’ll Ever Need

 No matter how many times you’ve moved in or out of an apartment, it can still feel like a lot of steps to manage — usually on a tight schedule, no less.
 Ever wish you had a handy apartment moving checklist that just spelled everything out?
 You know, all the who, what, where, and when of what to do when moving apartments.
 Well, we sure did.
 That’s why we created this eight-week apartment moving checklist full of tips and timelines to make sure you stay on track.

-If you think it seems a bit early to get started eight weeks out, think again.
+If you think eight weeks out seems a bit early to get started, think again.
 Not only are more apartment managers requiring two months’ notice, but you’d be surprised at how fast the time flies.
 Any moving pro knows it’s better to be left twiddling your thumbs than scrambling at the last minute.

 Don’t know where or when to start?
 No problem!
 This apartment moving checklist is perfect to use as your go-to resource during your next move.
 We’ll cover every step, from giving notice at your current apartment to the first things to unpack in your new place.